KalindiFonda/fsnd-items/README.md

 	return "<script>function myFunction() {alert('You are not authorized to delete this category.
 Please create your own category in order to delete.');}</script><body onload='myFunction()''>"
 ```

-2 places to add stuff:
+To run you need to add some secrets in places:
 - login section in the main.html - find with TODOINSERT
 - and client_secret.json: